citp/privacy-policy-historical/c/co/cot/cotopaxi.com.md

 * To personalize your experience (your information helps us to better respond to your individual needs).
 * To process transactions (your information, whether public or private, will not be sold, exchanged, transferred, or given to any other company for any reason whatsoever, without your consent, other than for the express purpose of delivering the purchased product or service requested).
-* To send periodic emails (the email address you provide for order processing, may be used to send you information and updates pertaining to your order, in addition to receiving occasional company news, updates, related product or service information, etc.).
-Note: If at any time you would like to unsubscribe from receiving future emails, we include detailed unsubscribe instructions at the bottom of each email.
+* To send you marketing materials (the email address you provide for order processing, may be used to send you information and updates pertaining to your order, in addition to receiving occasional company news, updates, related product or service information, etc.).
+We may combine the information we collect with data from third party sources.
+Note: If at any time you would like to unsubscribe from receiving future correspondence, we include detailed unsubscribe instructions at the bottom of each email or you may contact customer service to opt out of receiving marketing materials.

 How do we protect your information?